The Nonprofit

 The case went to a jury trial and the member was able to obtain a defense verdict based on the nonprofit’s clear records and a subsequent compliance finding by the funding agency.
 However, legal costs were incurred.

 From the Claims Files stories like the one above are intended to be informational in nature.
-Please contact your insurance broker and/or agent for your specific coverage implications based on your specific situation.
+Coverage will vary depending on language specific to your policy and your specific facts and circumstances.